 The use of Bluetooth requires “pairing” it to your Bluetooth enabled control device (smartphone, tablet or computer).
 Please refer to your device’s Bluetooth pairing instructions for more details.
 You will see the name of your BluOS Player plus the letters “BT” (i.e. Kitchen BT, Living Room BT or Vault BT) in your list of available Bluetooth devices.
 Bluesound PULSE FLEX Players will not adopt the room name but will be located based on the default name of PULSE FLEX aaaa BT with aaaa being the last four characters of the Player's MAC Address located on the bottom of the Player.

-In the BluOS App, open the Players Drawer and select the player that has the Bluetooth adapter inserted into the rear USB port.
+- In the BluOS App, open the Players Drawer and select the desired player

 If you would like to group the Bluetooth streamed song to other BluOS Players, simply open up the Players Drawer and press the Group button.
 Select your other Rooms using the + button and press Done.
 Adjust volume and enjoy!